Knowledge

 • Deduction management

 Sometimes, customers don’t stick to your payment terms or pay their invoices promptly.
-For example, a customer may owe accounts receivable if they purchase a product from a vendor via a payment plan or business credit.
-If this occurs, your accounting team must dedicate time to chasing payments.
+For example, a customer may owe AR if they purchase a product from a vendor via a payment plan or business credit.
+If this occurs, your accounting team must dedicate time to chasing payments and make phone calls.
 That’s why so many businesses outsource the collection process to a debt collector.

-When you need a third party to handle your company’s accounts receivable management and debt collection process, you should partner with a firm that offers RMS.
-By implementing an efficient strategy for accounts receivable management or outsourcing to a third party, your business can enjoy various benefits, such as:
+When you need a third party to handle your company’s AR management and debt collection process, you should partner with a firm that offers this service.
+By implementing an efficient strategy for AR management or outsourcing to a third party, your business can enjoy various benefits, such as:

 How to Prioritize Collecting Receivables

-Your accounts receivable management process shows you who owes your business money and the amount due.
-However, your accounts receivable management may not detail how or why these invoices are past due.
+Your AR management process shows you who owes your business money and the amount due.
+However, your AR management may not detail how or why these invoices are past due.
 To get the money your clients owe you, you should understand how to best prioritize collections and why accounts are overdue.

 How to Prioritize Collecting Receivables